 Vercel's Pricing Pain Points

-- Per-user pricing at $20/user/month on the Pro plan, which scales linearly with team size
+- Per-seat pricing at $20 per deploying seat per month on the Pro plan (as of June 2026, vercel.com/pricing), which scales with team size

-- Bandwidth limitations that can lead to unexpected costs
+- Bandwidth costs that can lead to unexpected bills under traffic

 - Build minute restrictions that can be quickly consumed by large projects